iqquee/webshot/README.md

 webshot is a website screenshotting library in golang

 # Get Started
-In other to use this package, you need to first install `tesseract` on your machine and then download GekoDriver for your os from [https://github.com/mozilla/geckodriver/releases](https://github.com/mozilla/geckodriver/releases).
+In other to use this package, you need to first install `tesseract` on your machine and then download GeckoDriver for your os from [https://github.com/mozilla/geckodriver/releases](https://github.com/mozilla/geckodriver/releases).

 ### NOTE: The browser used in this package by default is firefox.
 Kindly install firefox if you don't have it on your machine already.
 # Installation